shinzlet/differentiable_grin_raytracer/notes.md

 I should clean up the code so I can do tests like this a little more easily...
 And also record results / plots / volumes alongside tests.

+Ideas from jordao:
+- ramp up the learning rate so that the initial batches can only make small changes
+- use a cyclic LR to avoid local minima